-The best way we can embrace diversity, equity, and inclusion as a firm is to make a commitment at the very top levels of our organization – which is why we created the Inclusive Excellence Council.
-The IEC sets the strategy and direction for all our diversity efforts and includes members of our executive team and partners across all business units.
+The best way we can embrace diversity, equity, and inclusion as a firm is to make a commitment at the very top levels of our organization – which is why we created the Bold Ambition Council.
+The BAC sets the strategy and direction for all our diversity efforts and includes members of our executive team and partners across all business units.

 We also support CEO Action for Diversity & Inclusion, a fellowship of 1600+ national and global organizations that fights racial inequities through changing existing public and corporate policies or creating new policies.
-Crowe senior manager Victor Sturgis represents our firm as part of the CEO Action for Racial Equity fellowship, which works to find solutions to systemic racism through economic empowerment, education, healthcare, and public safety.
+Crowe managing director Aaron Reyes represents our firm as part of the CEO Action for Racial Equity fellowship, which works to find solutions to systemic racism through economic empowerment, education, healthcare, and public safety.

 Our business resource groups, or BRGs, are an extension of the makeup of our firm.
 Our BRGs are designed to create a sense of community and provide a way for employees to network and support each other, seek advice, and promote inclusion.
 Our BRGs are open to all team members, regardless of race or gender.

-The African American BRG creates a community within a community, offering a launching pad for new professionals and a source of connection for career development at all levels.
-It contributes to professional development and retention while encouraging diverse thinking, creating diverse opportunities, and increasing visibility both inside and outside the firm.
+The African American BRG creates a community within a community, contributing to professional development and retention while encouraging diverse thinking, creating diverse opportunities, and increasing visibility both inside and outside the firm.

-The Asian BRG works to network, develop, grow, and retain Asian leaders within the firm, helping Crowe to be an employer of choice among the Asian community.
-It strives to celebrate its people and culture, educate members and others, and connect with others across our firm, our profession, and our client base.
+The Asian BRG works to network, develop, grow, and retain Asian leaders, helping Crowe to be an employer of choice among the Asian community.
+It strives to celebrate its people and culture, educate members and others, and connect with others.

-The Latino BRG provides opportunities to grow and retain Latinos through recruiting activities, philanthropy, and more.
-It creates a space for those with similar backgrounds to discuss challenges and opportunities, helping them find the comfort, comradery, and belonging they need to succeed in their Crowe career.
+The Latino BRG helps grow and retain Latinos, offering a space for those with similar backgrounds to discuss challenges and opportunities, helping them find the comfort, comradery, and belonging they need to succeed in their Crowe career.

-The Pride BRG works to reflect the diverse environments of our firm, our clients, and our community, enabling all Crowe people to bring their authentic self to work by supporting diversity, inclusion, and belonging.
+The Pride BRG works to reflect the diverse environments of our firm, our clients, and our community.
 Through support, education, and networking, it helps to create a culture of care, respect, belonging, and trust for LGBTQ+ individuals and allies.

-The Young Professionals BRG engages, educates, and empowers young professionals using connections and networking, both inside and outside of our organization.
-Through mentorship groups, volunteering, and professional development, it advances its members' careers, business, and communities, creating change now and for the next generation.
+The Young Professionals BRG engages, educates, and empowers young professionals using connections and networking, both inside and outside of our organization, through mentorship groups, volunteering, and professional development.

 Women Leading @ Crowe enables women across the firm to reach their full potential, offering programming to inspire, grow, and connect our current and future leaders.
-It advances women's personal and professional development in the firm through consistent workshops, discussions, and mentoring.
+It advances women's development through workshops, discussions, and mentoring.

 As a firm, we’ve begun a series of open and frank conversations to help us move forward together as a team.
 These calls are internally focused, allowing for honest dialogue led by our executive team and diversity leaders.
 But we know we can’t make a true impact unless we reach beyond our walls and engage in diversity efforts that affect our profession, our future leaders, and our communities.